-"ICES advises that fishing should only take place on salmon from rivers where stocks have been shown to be at full reproductive capacity.
+"on the basis of the MSY approach, fishing should only take place on salmon from rivers where stocks have been shown to be at full reproductive capacity.
 Furthermore, because of the different status of individual stocks within stock complexes, mixed-stock fisheries present particular threats.
-The management of a fishery should ideally be based upon the individual status of all stocks exploited in the fishery".
-A more complete summary is provided in Appendix II.
+The management of a fishery should ideally be based upon the individual status of all stocks exploited in the fishery" (CNL(13)8).